 Clearly, when we have a solid handle on inventory turnover, we have better answers to our daily inventory needs which are useful for making futuristic and more efficient stock requirement decisions.

-2. What’s a normal Inventory Turnover Ratio?
+2. What Constitutes a Typical Inventory Turnover Ratio?

 3. How to improve Inventory Turnover ratio?